natecostello/van_two_point_oh/van/electrical/circuits/circuits.md

 Estimated round trip length is XX ft.
 Required wire gauge is about anything based on the low current draw.

 **Reading Lights:** The two reading lights will be located in the rear overhead pillar.
 The feed and return will be run from the electrical panel aft through the driver wall void, up and inside the D-pillar and to the overhead rear pillar.
-Estimated round tirp length is XX ft.
+Estimated round trip length is XX ft.

 Required wire gauge is:

 **Exterior Lighting:**  Exterior lighting will be handled in the future.
 It will probably consist of four separate circuits (Front, rear, PORT, STBD).

 **Interior Fans:** The two Sirocco II fans combined are ~12W corresponding to ~0.5A at 24V.
 They will share a circuit.
-The feeed and return will run from the 24V electrical panel, up to the driver fan, down, forward through the driver wall void, up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column, aft through the passenger wall void, and up to the passenger fan.
+The feed and return will run from the 24V electrical panel, up to the driver fan, down, forward through the driver wall void, up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column, aft through the passenger wall void, and up to the passenger fan.
 Estimated round-trip length is XX ft.
 Required wire gauge is:

+**Propane Solenoid:** The propane solenoid load is ~20W corresponding to ~0.8A at 24V.
+The feed and return will run from the 24V electrical panel up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column and into the stove cabinet to a relay, from the relay into the passenger wall void, though a wall void floor cut, under the van along the frame to the propane tank behind the rear differential.
+Estimated round-trip length is XX ft.
+Required wire gauge is:

 ## 12VDC

-Communication/Computation

-Heater

-MaxAir Fan

-Outlets (Driverside Overhead Shelf)

-Oven/Propane Solenoid
+**Communication/Computation:**  These loads are all local to the 12V fuse block such that their wiring will not be factored into any bulk cable purchase/size determination.

+**Heater:** The B4L max load is <= 100W corresponding to ~8A at 12V.
+The feed and return will run from the 12V fuse block aft through the driver wall void, to the heater just aft of the driver rear wheel.
+Estimated round trip length is XX ft.
+Required wire gauge is:

+**MaxxFan:** The MaxxFan load is ~38W corresponding to ~3A at 12V.
+The feed and return will run from the 12V fuse block aft though the driver wall void, up inside the D-pillar, across the D-pillar roof beam to the fan.
+Estimated round trip length is XX ft.
+Required wire gauge is:

+**Outlets (Driverside Overhead Shelf):**  This cable run will be for future expansion.
+We may elect to convert to 12V on location.
+We also may elect to hardwire vs using outlets.
+In either case, assume 200W load.
+The feed and return will run from the 12V fuse block forward though the driver wall void, up and inside the C-pillar, forward through the upper driver wall void to the overhead shelf region.
+Estimated round trip length is XX ft.
+Require wire guage is:

+**Oven:** The oven max load is not listed in the manual but is expected to be minimal (LEDs, sparkers, and relay modification) and bounded by any other 12V components.
+The feed and return will run from the 12V fuse block up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column and into the stove cabinet.
+Estimated round trip is XX ft.
+Required wire gauge is: